 - Quit smoking (Medicare Part B can help)

-- Become more physically active – at least 30 minutes per day
+- Become more physically active – both in general and by exercising at least 30 minutes per day

-- If you’re overweight, lose weight – even 10 pounds helps lower your risk
+- If you’re overweight, lose weight – even losing 10 pounds helps lower your stroke risk

 - Control your blood sugar, particularly if you have diabetes or pre-diabetes